Sóla – so/la

 Spindrift was launched at the end of my bachelors degree with fellow actresses Anna, Bergdís and Henry.
 We provide experimental physical theatre training at leading drama schools and acting centres.
 We create innovative devised performances at home and across Europe and run an online magazine where we share our inspiration and research.

-Illustrating has been both my profession and passionate creative outlet.
-Illustrating Icelandic folk stories has taken turns with corporate clients such as Starbucks UK, the National Museum of Iceland, Intrepid Magazine & Purple Consultancy to name a few.
+Illustrating Icelandic folk stories has taken turns with corporate clients such as Starbucks UK, the National Museum of Iceland, Intrepid Magazine & Purple Consultancy.